 This document is an American Water Works Association (AWWA) standard.
 It is not a specification.
 AWWA standards describe minimum requirements and do not contain all of the engineering and administrative information normally contained in specifications.
 The AWWA standards usually contain options that must be evaluated by the user of the standard.
 Until each optional feature is specified by the user, the product or service is not fully defined.
 AWWA publication of a standard does not constitute endorsement of any product or product type, nor does AWWA test, certify, or approve any product.
 The use of AWWA standards is entirely voluntary.
+This standard does not supersede or take precedence over or displace any applicable law, regulation, or codes of any governmental authority.
 AWWA standards are intended to represent a consensus of the water supply industry that the product described will provide satisfactory service.
-When AWWA revises or withdraws this standard, an official notice of action will be placed on the first page of the classified advertising section of Journal AWWA.
-The action becomes effective on the first day of the month following the month of Journal AWWA publication of the official notice.
+When AWWA revises or withdraws this standard, an official notice of action will be placed on the first page of the Official Notice section of Journal - American Water Works Association.
+The action becomes effective on the first day of the month following the month of Journal - American Water Works Association publication of the official notice.